telerik/maui-docs/controls/slider/range-track.md

 The range track refers to that part of the backtrack between the Slider's `OriginValue` and the currently set `Value`.

-In the common case the range track starts at the backtrack minimum and runs along to the value thumb.
+By default, the range track starts at the backtrack minimum and runs along to the value thumb's position.
 You can define a different initial position of the range track through the Slider's `OriginValue` property:

 * `OriginValue`(`double`)&mdash;Specifies the value across the backtrack where the range track starts.